pschool-in/curriculum/content/grammar/adjectivie/adjective-selectWord.md

 (adjective-4)

-## Find Me
+## Identify - adjective

-Identify the adjective in the sentence.
+Select the adjective in the sentence.

 ```
 The tree is too *tall* to climb.